heoelri/adopac/labs/lab3/lab3.md

 **Build Stage Linux** is downloading and executing a Docker container image on a Linux-based Build Agent, **Build Stage Windows** is doing exactly the same on a Windows-based one.
 This is a simple example but can be used for example to test specific things on different platforms.

+> **Note!** Our pipeline is expected to fail as the container image we are using will not work on our Windows-based Build Agent.

 ## 3.3 Parameterize templates